JoaoAlmeida-dev/JoaoAlmeida-dev/README.md

 Currently learning Flutter and C++ but with most of my experience in Java, Spring, C#, Python, Django and others.

-I have Experience and Enjoy working with co-workers through the SCRUM Methodology
+I have a wide learning experience and had the chance to work on many multi-cultural teams developing projects inside and outside my university.

 ---